samswede/Chem_Eng_Gym/user_stories/setup_story.md

 ## Description

-As a [specific type of user],
+As a Regular User,
-In this [situation / stage of process],
-I want [an action or feature], so that [a benefit or reason].
+who has just landed on the page and is presented with the initial setup, I want to specify what to do, so that [a benefit or reason].

 ## Business Value